KeenanS04/RecipesAndRatings/README.md

 # Health is Wealth...?

 In a world with constant scientific developments, we are learning more and more about the human body and how it functions each day.
-As a result, more resources are being used for research of food and naturally, new recipes are being invented that advertise themselves as cleaner and healthier overall compared to some other options.
+As a result, more resources are being used for the research of food and naturally, new recipes are being invented that advertise themselves as cleaner and healthier overall compared to some other options.
+However, are these healthy recipes really that well liked compared to their supposedly tastier unhealthy counterparts?